Please note: Regulations for the 2021-22 season are subject to change in response to the ongoing COVID-19 pandemic.

 SNW 6 Seeding

-SNW 6.1 For BUDS and Main Event, each institution/Playing Entity will be allowed two ‘Star Racers’ for Ski Race only, one male and one female, to ensure their best competitor qualifies automatically regardless of their qualifying run result.
+SNW 6.1 For BUDS, each institution/Playing Entity will be allowed two ‘Star Racers’ for Ski Race only, one male and one female, to ensure their best competitor qualifies automatically regardless of their qualifying run result.
 Star Racers must be declared before the deadline or the institution/Playing Entity forfeits one place in the qualifying list.

 SNW 6.2 Competitors who hold a current and up to date license and have less than 300 BARTS points, will also qualify.
 It is the competitor’s responsibility to ensure their license is up to date.
 Licenses which have not been updated one week before the event will be considered invalid.

 SNW 6.3 For Dome Series, BUCS does not use the STAR racers system or automatic qualification for seeded racers.
 You must qualify through the Regional Rounds.

 SNW 7.1.1 Ski dual teams must consist of five competitors with at least one of the opposite gender to the rest.